Kizuo/kizuo.github.io/_tabs/about.md

 This blog will mainly focus on… random stuff!
 Yep, you heard that right!
 I am going to post whatever I feel like on here, and you can’t do **anything** about it!
 Yay!

 Alright, now go read the actual blog.
+Please?